groundhoggwp/holler-box/readme.txt

 === Holler Box - Smart, Stylish Popup Messages ===

 Contributors: scottopolis
-Tags: popup, optin, mailchimp, wordpress popup Requires at least: 4.5
+Tags: popup, optin, mailchimp, pop up
+Requires at least: 4.5
 Tested up to: 4.8
-Stable tag: 0.5.0
+Stable tag: 0.5.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Convert more visitors to customers with personalized popup messages.

 == Description ==

+Holler Box is more than a WordPress popup plugin.

+It's a way for site owners to communicate with their visitors without turning them off with annoying in-your-face popups.

 Show customizable marketing messages to your site visitors easily, with beautiful design.
 Convert website visitors, upsell customers, and get your message out to the right people at the right time.